 Our Board of Directors

-William “Bill” Manheim, Vice President.
+William “Bill” Manheim, President.
 Bill is Vice President, Deputy General Counsel, at Pacific Gas and Electric Company (PG&E).
 He joined the Board in March, 2021, after being introduced to Halleck Creek by Josie Plaister.
 Bill and his wife Tracy, a retired teacher, live in Marshall with multiple dogs, cats, a parrot, foster kittens from Berkeley Humane and occasional scurries of squirrels and passels of opossums on rehab or bottle feeding from Wildcare in San Rafael.
 Bill and Tracy have two daughters, Emily and Ashley.
 Bill holds a bachelor’s degree from American University, School of International Service and a law degree from University of California, Berkeley School of Law.
+Bill took over the helm as President in February, 2024.

 Selina Wajnowski, Secretary.
 Selina and her husband Greg moved back to California after living and working for 12 years in Asia when their son Zachary was diagnosed with autism.
 They soon heard about Halleck Creek from Zack’s occupational therapist, and Zack has enjoyed riding at the Ranch since 2001.
 “We are deeply appreciative of the program at Halleck Creek, the beautiful surroundings of the Ranch, and most of all the wonderfully inclusive and diverse community that defines and distinguishes Halleck Creek Ranch”.
 Selina is a volunteer on the facilities team, sidewalks Zack during his Saturday rides, and joined the Board in February of 2010.